amarcuss/amarcuss.github.io/README.md

 # amarcuss.github.io
-A repository for my GitHub pages.
+This is a website with pages, links, and other thigns that I finder interesting.

-This is where I'd like to keep links and perhaps short posts on topics that interest me.
+You can reach this website by following this link [amarcuss.github.io] (http://amarcuss.github.io/)